ccjjmartin/d9-upgrade_status-project/README.md

 You can run this with a little bit of fuss, it is a WIP.

-to use lando, do this:

 1. `lando start` to build the environment

 1. `lando serve` to start the Drupal server

 1. drop the csv into the project's web folder (or modify the script to point where you like)

-1. check local permissions to make sure others can write to your 'reports' file

-1. time for one more final `git commit -am 'ready to roll'`

 1. In a new terminal tab, cd to the project then `lando check` to start.

 1. 1.
 If you plan to run multiple instances, run `lando gimme4` to build 3 additional environments and follow on screen instructions for starting those instances.